-One of the reasons I started working on a homegrown CMS is because of WordPress theme limitations.
+One of the reasons I started working on a custom CMS is because of WordPress theme limitations.
 Over the last several years, I’ve literally tested thousands of WordPress themes.
 Theme authors want me to buy the “pro” versions to get the full functionality.
 If I did that, even a few times, I’d be broke all the time.

 While I was working on that CMS, I read an article about “Initializr” (based on the HTML5 boilerplate).
 Near the end, I paid particular attention to the section about readability.
 The concepts are sound, but they only work for desktop layouts.

 With narrower layouts, the size recommendations don’t make sense.
 When viewed on a mobile phone, five-line desktop paragraphs are considerably longer.
 Putting filler images between paragraphs will slow things down, making page loads unnecessarily slow.

 Two or three line paragraphs are enough to translate well to mobile phones.
 Tablets are on their own.
 The statistics I’ve read say they’re way out in third place when it comes to viewing web pages.
 Perhaps this is the reason some publishers write multiple versions of each article, for the best views on the most popular devices.